dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 ## Designs

 The overall design has been influenced by the existing .NET Surface Area, the Swift numeric protocols (https://developer.apple.com/documentation/swift/swift_standard_library/numbers_and_basic_values/numeric_protocols), and the Rust op traits (https://doc.rust-lang.org/std/ops/index.html).
-It is broken up into a few layers describing a heirarchy of interfaces and what types implement them.
+It is broken up into a few layers describing a hierarchy of interfaces and what types implement them.
 The interfaces aim to be reusable by a variety of types and so do not provide guarantees around concepts like associativity, commutativity or distributivity.
 Instead, these concepts may become available to tooling in the future via another mechanism, such as attributes on the respective operator implementations.

 ### Base Interfaces